Yucen-Liu/CSC207project/Readme.md

 ## Key Features
 - **Weather Forecasts**: Get real-time weather forecast information for cities worldwide.
 - **Saved Cities**: Save cities to a personalized list for easy access.
-- **Sorting and Filtering**: Sort saved cities based on different criteria such as temperature or weather conditions.
+- **Managing and Sorting**: Sort saved cities based on different criteria such as temperature or weather conditions.
 - **Detailed Information**: View the detailed weather information for cities.
 - **Nearby Cities**: Find and filter cities near a specific location based on latitude and longitude.